devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

 Submit a PR or open an issue.

-## 📜 License
+## 7. 📜 License

 This project is open source and available under the MIT License.
-You are free to use, modify, and distribute it with proper attribution
+You are free to use, modify, and distribute it with proper attribution.